Optimizing the pump coupling for a three-wave mixing Josephson parametric amplifier

 Furthermore, increasing $\eta^{\mathrm{c}}_p$ also helps suppress the pump leakage from the signal port (port 1).
 Assuming no loss in the circuit, conservation of the pump power requires:

 in which $P_\leak = |V^{\out,1}_{p}|^2/Z_0$ is the pump leakage power.
-Therefore, the pump leakage power scales as and is upper bounded by $P^{\J}_{p}/\eta_p^{\mathrm{c}}$, and improving $\eta_p^{\mathrm{c}}$ will generally reduce pump leakage.
-We will discuss further suppression of pump leakage in Section III and Section IV by filtering on the signal port.
+Therefore, the pump leakage power scales as and is upper bounded by $P^{\J}_{p}/\eta_p^{\mathrm{c}}$, and improving $\eta_p^{\mathrm{c}}$ will generally reduce the pump leakage.
+We will discuss further suppression of pump leakage in Secs.
+III and IV by filtering at the signal port.

-The pump coupling efficiency of the JPA is obtained by analyzing the circuit in Fig.~\ref{fig:circuit}(b), where we approximate the nonlinear Josephson dipole as a linear inductance $L_J$.
-The voltage across the Josephson dipole created by the pump, $V^{\J}_{p}$, can be evaluated with respect to the input phasor $V^{\in,2}_{p}$.
-The pump coupling efficiency is thus given by: